ayrna/orca/doc/orca-tutorial.md

 end experiment
 ```

-The above file tells ORCA to run the algorithm *POM* with the train and test datasets partition at folder *dir*. *standarize* switch on standardization of the data (by using the mean and standard deviation of the train set).
+The above file tells ORCA to run the algorithm `POM` for all the datasets specified in the list `datasets`.
+Each of these datasets should be found at folder *dir*, in such a way that ORCA expects one subfolder for each dataset, where the name of the subfolder must match the name of the dataset.
+The *standarize* flag activates the standardization of the data (by using the mean and standard deviation of the train set).
 Directive *name* is used as and identifier for the experiment set.

 ## Launch experiments